a01669986/BIOL3070-Thomas/Warm-up-mosquitoes-TEMPLATE.md

 To identify the most common hosts on which mosquitoes feed, mosquitoes were collected from the Salt Lake City area.
 DNA extraction was used on each mosquito’s last blood meal.
+The extracted sequence was used to find the host from the blood meal using BLAST.
 PCR was then used to amplify the DNA.
-It was then sequenced to identify the host from each blood meal.
-Once the host data had been collected, visual plots were made.
+Using the BLAST data the most frequent host species was identified and visual plots were made.
 These compared the distribution of blood meals across host species at sites with and without WNV-positive mosquito pools.

 ``` r
 ## Fill in first analysis